andrezg98/MusicSourceSep/README.md

 If you want to use the pre-processed datasets tailored to the input of each model, which have been used during this project, you can access to the public folder [Datasets](https://drive.google.com/drive/folders/1IuS0YSDNNGp7i7t-RdARWlmmaOEOPD9k?usp=sharing) in Google Drive (enabled for this purpose).
 ***
+## How to obtain the trained models
+To use the models trained during this project you can access to the public folder [Models](https://drive.google.com/drive/folders/1hNC4EbaFOCKTVs-DXzoIb1EdoKPf_jH0?usp=sharing) in Google Drive (enabled for this purpose).
+***
 ## Evaluation metrics and results
 ### Overall results: Comparison of models
-The next table shows the overall results for each different model training configuration for the **violin**.
+The next table shows the overall results for each different _Mask Inference_ model training configuration for the **violin**.

 _Metrics_: mean of the leave-one-out experiments together with their corresponding standard deviations.